 A few weeks later, we were called again – this time, the task was to help ship medicines from India to Singapore for Geetu’s family.
 This was to be arranged without disturbing her father.
 Geetu did not want her father going to multiple pharmacies, arranging paperwork and courier services, and then running the risk of catching the COVID virus.

 Geetu now finds it easy and fast to drop us a WhatsApp message to book services, customise them as per her father’s needs and enjoy the peace of mind knowing that we will coordinate everything on the ground.
 Payments are simpler with a credit card to one ParentCare account, and then our team manages payment to all the service providers.
 This removes the administration time of paying different service providers in their bank accounts.

-Browse our services or register your family with ParentCare for any future needs – it’s completely free and simply helps us be prepared for providing services in the area where your parents live.
+Use our 24*7 WhatsApp chatbot to request services or simply register for any future needs – it’s completely free and simply helps us be prepared for providing services in the area where your parents live.
 It also saves your time later in the case of an emergency, if your parents need help there and then.